ogri-la/strongbox/README.md

 When an addon manager requires the *separate* installation of other software like Python or Java or NPM or GTK/QT etc, or requires compilation or similar, then it gets the big fat caveat asterisk '**\***'.

+If a packaged version of the addon manager exists for *at least one* distribution of Linux, I drop the caveat asterisk.
+This may be an AUR, DEB, RPM/DNF, Snap, Flatpak, Zypper, AppImage, etc.

 See [comrades.csv](comrades.csv) for a complete list.

 ### Maintained